-- (a) Market risk - (i) Foreign exchange risk
+(a) Market risk

+(i) Foreign exchange risk

 The Company's sales and purchases are made in the Lithuanian litas.
 Foreign exchange risk arises from future commercial transactions and recognized assets and liabilities.
-Almost all trade payables and all trade receivables of the Company have short-term maturities and income and expenses denominated in foreign currencies constitute only a small part in relation to income and expenses denominated in the Lithuanian Litas.
-The Company's current and non-current liabilities to credit institutions are denominated in Euros.
+Almost all trade payables and all trade receivables of the Company have short-term maturities and income and expenses denominated in foreign currencies constitute only a small part as compared to income and expenses denominated in the Lithuanian litas.
+The Company's current and non-current liabilities to credit institutions are denominated in the euros.